marcceljanara/backend-blockchain/README.md

 npm run serve
 ```
 ### How to Access API Endpoints
-To access the API endpoint documentation, please open this link in a browser.
+To access the API endpoint, please open this link in a browser or postman.
 ```bash
 http://localhost:5000/
 ```